clearblueskymind/ContemplativeRuleOfLife/Rule-of-Life-Timeline.md

 *(Last updated: July 7, 2025)*

 ---
+A Rule of Life Timeline is a simple, living outline that:

+🌱 Shows how your daily rhythm has grown from individual practices

+🔁 Tracks patterns: what’s consistent, what’s seasonal, what’s evolving

+🧭 Gathers key milestones in your contemplative structure

+📜 Offers a birds-eye view of how your monastic rhythm is emerging across time
+---

 ## 🌱 June 30, 2025 — The Seed
 - Began defining Red / Yellow / Green energy pacing